danpetrow/danpetrow.github.io/_posts/2021-01-19-Git-Commands-Worth-Remembering.md

 <li>git branch - This lists our local branches and highlights our current branch.</li>
 <li>git branch -a - This lists all of our branches</li>
 <li>git branch status - This lists what branch we are on as well as any changes to commit.</li>
+<li>git reset --hard - discard local changes and restore yourself back to the last commit.
 </ul>

 Also keep a staging branch both locally and remotely that you only touch when you are sure that your commits won't break anything.